Universal upper bound for the entropy of superconducting vortices and the Nernst effect

-At the classical level, area-preserving diffeomorphisms are canonical transformations of a two-dimensional phase space.
-Normalizing all lengths by the magnetic length $\ell=\sqrt{\hbar c/eB}$, where $c$ is the light velocity, $-e$ is the elctron charge, and $B$ is the magnetic field, and endowing the plane with coordinates $z$ and $\bar z$ with a Poisson bracket
+An example of the volume-preserving transformations should immediately come to mind from classical mechanics: the canonical transformations preserve the volume of phase space.
+When the system is 1D, the phase space is 2D, and canonical transformations preserve its area.
+It~turns out that at the classical level, the area-preserving diffeomorphisms can always be represented as canonical transformations of a two-dimensional phase space.
+In the gapped systems, there is always a fundamental length associated with the gap.
+For quantum Hall systems, it is the magnetic length $\ell_{\mathrm H}=\sqrt{\hbar c/eB}$, where $\hbar=h/2\pi$, $h$ is the Planck constant, $c$ is the light velocity, $-e$ is the electron charge, and $B$ is the magnetic field.
+In superconductors, it is $\ell_{\mathrm{\xi}} = O(\xi)$, where $\xi$ is the coherence length.
+From now on, we normalize all lengths by this fundamental length $\ell_{\mathrm{\xi}}$, endowing the plane with coordinates $z$ and $\bar z$ with a Poisson bracket